entice/entice/README.md

 ### Milestone 7

+**Should fix + support**

+- remove leader from groups, use list semantics `[leader|members]` only
+- fix group travel, especially with new leader semantics
+- find a better way to map between client- and player-entities
+- separate movement speed, movement type and goal/pos and add special messages
+- make attributes a protocol/macro/behaviour, add :not_propagated / :not_visible
+- kick open sockets of an account on logging out
+- take over client-entity but kick player when logging in again
+- avoid form URL encoded API, replace with only JSON API instead

+### Milestone 8

 **May support**

 - (improvement) more maps generally
-- (improvement) remove leader from groups, use list semantics `[leader|members]` only
-- (improvement) separate movement speed, movement type and goal/pos and add special messages
-- (improvement) make attributes a protocol/macro/behaviour, add :not_propagated / :not_visible
 - (old feature) explorable zones
 - (old feature) movement speed
 - (old feature) whisper messages